microsoft/ml-server-text-classification/Powershell_Instructions.md

 1. Log onto the machine that contains the SQL Server you wish to use.

+1. Install [Git](https://gitforwindows.org/) if it is not already present.
+During the install, check the box to add LFS support.

 2. Download  <a href="https://raw.githubusercontent.com/Microsoft/ml-server-text-classification/dev/Resources/ActionScripts/TextClassificationSetup.ps1" download>TextClassificationSetup.ps1</a> to your computer.

 3. Open a command or PowerShell window as Administrator.